-Thank you for your interest in Utica College for your physical therapy education.
+Thank you for your interest in Utica University for your physical therapy education.

 We pride ourselves on being a small, personalized and effective program dedicated to providing excellent education and training to our DPT students.
 Our success can be measured by talking with any of the hundreds of UC PT alumni who live and work throughout the United States, Canada and the Caribbean.

-The three year professional program occurs over 9 semesters, including three summer semesters.
+The three year professional program occurs over 8 semesters, including two summer semesters.
 The curriculum integrates traditional instruction with case analysis to guide, stimulate, and challenge student learning, while fostering development as professionals with sound reasoning skills.
-Nine full-time faculty, one part-time faculty, and several adjunct faculty members work closely with students throughout the program.
+Eleven full-time faculty, one part-time faculty, and several adjunct faculty members work closely with students throughout the program.
 Students participate in 30 weeks of full-time clinical education experiences in a variety of settings, working with individuals across the lifespan.
-Four integrated clinical experiences occur during the academic semesters on campus, providing experiential learning in community settings with emphasis on prevention and wellness.
-Projects under faculty supervision provide opportunities for students to meet the profession???s expectation for students to become consumers of research.
-A progression of critical inquiry and evidence based practice will result in case reports and systematic reviews.
-The mission of the Utica College Physical Therapy Program is to educate students to become doctors of physical therapy who embrace the honor of their responsibility as professionals.
-Our faculty, students and graduates will demonstrate behaviors consistent with the mission of Utica College and the Core Values of the American Physical Therapy AssociationGraduates are prepared to enter the profession of physical therapy to:- Provide comprehensive physical therapy care to individuals across the lifespan and in a variety of practice settings;- Assume the multifaceted role of patient/client manager that includes advocate, educator, supervisor, and consultant;- Value and utilize precepts of lifelong learning; and- Demonstrate behaviors that exemplify integrity, leadership, professional collaboration and social awareness.
+Four integrated clinical experiences occur during the academic semesters, providing experiential learning in community settings with emphasis on prevention and wellness.
+The Capstone Projects under faculty supervision provide opportunities for students to meet the profession's expectation for students to become consumers of research.
+A progression of critical inquiry and evidence based practice will lead to the creation of case reports or systematic reviews.
+The mission of the Utica University Physical Therapy Program is to "Empower students to transform into successful professionals who care for others with competence, integrity, and compassion."Graduates are prepared to enter the profession of physical therapy to:- Provide comprehensive physical therapy care to individuals across the lifespan and in a variety of practice settings;- Assume the multifaceted role of patient/client manager that includes advocate, educator, supervisor, and consultant;- Value and utilize precepts of lifelong learning; and- Demonstrate behaviors that exemplify integrity, leadership, professional collaboration and social awareness.